THE YEARLY READER

 The offense continued to be the Red Sox’ primary strength.
 The lineup was fueled at the top by Johnny Damon (.304 batting average, 20 home runs and 94 runs batted in), whose new-look, shoulder-length hair and lumberjack beard evoked wide-ranging comparisons from Jesus to Trog.
-Damon often scored courtesy of Ramirez and first baseman David OrtizBoth Ramirez and Ortiz finished the year clearing .300 with 40 homers and 130 RBIs, the first pair of teammates to do so since Babe Ruth and Lou Gehrig., whose bulky frame was reminiscent of recent Boston boomer Mo Vaughn.
+Damon often scored courtesy of Ramirez and first baseman David Ortiz, whose bulky frame was reminiscent of recent Boston boomer Mo Vaughn.

 The two losses were to the Red Sox.

 The news of the offseason, preseason and regular season had pretty much revolved around the Yankees and Red Sox, so it only seemed natural that they would take center stage for the postseason as well.
-The two teams easily survived first round playoff competition to pair up for the second straight year in the ALCS, and over the first three-plus games, the Yankees, with Rodriguez, all but rendered the Red Sox—without Rodriguez—irrelevant.
+The two teams easily survived first round playoff competition to pair up for the second straight year in the ALCS.
+And over that series’ first three-plus games, the Yankees, with Rodriguez, all but rendered the Red Sox—without Rodriguez—irrelevant.